-6.2.
-Algorithm for Varying Angular Speed

-Figure 8 shows the proposed algorithm to extract multiple time-frequency curves from the TFR of a vibration signal.
-The algorithm is an extension of the constant-angular-speed algorithm, which is basically used as a preliminary selection process.
-The relevant curve is isolated from the existing curves extracted from the TFR.
-Next, based on the extracted curve, the relevant phasors are extracted from the vibration signal.
-The extracted phasors are then combined to determine the IAS.

-A number of inputs are required for the proposed method: the range of the instantaneous rotational frequency of the shaft, the acceleration, and the instantaneous-rotational-frequency harmonics of the shaft.
-Next, the frequency resolution of the spectrogram is calculated based on the acceleration.
-For each spectrum in the TFR, this gives peaks within the specified range and with magnitudes greater than a certain percentile.
+to extract multiple time-frequency curves from the TFR of a vibration signal.
+Figure 10 describes four tasks: first, the spectrogram is calculated and the frequency resolution of the spectrogram is calculated based on the IAS acceleration.
+For each spectrum in the TFR, this gives peaks that fall within the specified range.
+Next, in each curve, local maxima’s in the top 90 percentile in magnitude for each spectrum in the TFR are extracted.
+The use of percentile filters the noise that is not related to the instantaneous rotational speed.

 Let the TFR of the signal x(t) be X(τ,f), where τ is the time and f is the frequency.
-The peaks within the specified range can then be extracted from X(τ,f) as follows:
+The local maxima’s peaks within the specified range can then be extracted from X(τ,f) as follows:

-C(τ,f)=X(τn,f), &{f∈R:H∙RPS1≤f≤H∙RPS2}∩X(τn,f)>p0 , &else,
+C(τ,f)=ξ(τn,f)=d|X(τn,f)|df=0d2|X(τn,f)|d2f<0 , &{f∈R:H∙RPS1≤f≤H∙RPS2}∩ξ(τn,f)>p0 , &else (12)

-where p is the percentile, RPS1 and RPS2 are the lower and upper boundaries of the specified rotation-frequency range, respectively, H is the harmonic of the rotational speed, and n=1,2,…,N is the time resolution of the TFR.
+where p is the percentile, RPS1 and RPS2 are the lower and upper boundaries of the specified rotation-frequency range, respectively, H is the harmonic of the rotational speed, ξ(τn,f) is local maxima and n=1,2,…,N is the time resolution of the TFR.

-The use of the percentile term filters the noise that is not related to the instantaneous rotational frequency.
-The remaining peaks form a large number of time-frequency curves, which do not necessarily represent the instantaneous rotational frequency of the shaft (see Figure 8b).
-Therefore, further filtering is done based on the continuity of the time-frequency curves, that is, a curve whose length differs from the duration of the signal is erased because it is unlikely to represent the rotational frequency (see Figure 8c).
-The remaining curves are normalized to the harmonic of the rotational speed around which the search was performed.
-This procedure is repeated for all harmonics received as an input:
+The remaining local maxima’s (top 90 percentile in magnitude) form a large number of time-frequency curves, do not necessarily represent the integer multiples of the instantaneous rotational frequency of the shaft.
+Therefore, further filtering is done based on the continuity of the remaining time-frequency curves.
+The remaining curves are normalized to the 1st harmonic of the rotational speed as follows:

-C(τ,f)=1HC(τn,f), & {n∈z:n=1,2,…,N}∩C(τn,f)≠0∅ , & else ,
+C(τ,f)=1HC(τn,f), & {n∈z:n=1,2,…,N}∩C(τn,f)≠0∅ , & else , (13)

-where H is the rotational speed of the harmonic and t is the time of the signal.
-The extracted time-frequency curve represents the approximate value of the average rotational frequency of the shaft.
-To associate the extracted curve with the instantaneous rotational frequency of the shaft, the curves obtained from a certain harmonic are compared with those obtained from another harmonic until a match is found in all harmonics (Figure 9).
-Each value in the extracted curve serves as a value around which filtering is done, and the signals obtained after the filtering process comprise a vector with overlapping segments.
-The overlap is designed to suppress edge effects, which result from the discontinuities at the points where segments connect.
-Zero crossing is applied to the resulting vector to obtain the instantaneous rotational speed of the shaft.
-The proposed method is free from any instrument for measuring the time-varying rotational speed and resampling.
+where H is the harmonic of the rotational speed and τ is the time of the signal.

+Finally, to associate the extracted curve with the instantaneous rotational speed of the shaft, the curves obtained from a certain harmonic are compared with those obtained from another harmonic until a match is found in all harmonics.
+This comparison process can be done only if in a certain harmonic only one curve left (i.e., if in one of the rotational speed harmonic only one continues top 90 percentile in magnitude within the lower and upper boundaries of the specified rotation-speed range curve left).
+This curve is than considered as a reference curve to which curves will be compared.
+If none of the rotational speed harmonic consists only one curve than another rotational speed should be chosen, this considered as a disadvantage of the proposed algorithm.

+The comparison is done using an index to calculate the error between the curves.
+The index calculates the relative Squared Difference (SD) between the different curves at each time point:

+SD =z=1Hj=1Mi=1N(ψi,f-ζi,fj,z)2ψi2 , (14)

+where ψ is a curve from a certain harmonic in which only one curve left, ζ is a curve from a certain harmonic, H is the rotational speed harmonic,M is the curve number in a certain harmonic and N is a time point.